Leaving care support

 What is a Pathway Plan?

-If you are an eligible child, relevant child or former relevant child you will be entitled to a Pathway Plan.
-A Pathway Plan will set out the support that you will be given once you have left care.
+If you are an eligible child, relevant child or former relevant child, you will be entitled to a Pathway Plan.
+A Pathway Plan will provide the support you will receive once you have left care.
 This must be based on the needs assessment carried out.
 The plan should be prepared before you leave care.

 The Pathway Plan should set out: